Debbie Bryan crowned TripAdvisor’s number one shopping destination in Nottingham, four years running.

 Here at Debbie Bryan, we’ve curated spaces to enable the freedom of creativity at our Nottingham Lace Market and Ruddington Village galleries, creative spaces and tea room.

-An award-winning gallery, creative space and tearoom, we are a combination of creativity, inspiration and uniqueness, that’s delivered through the gallery’s hand-crafted collections, the tea room’s lovingly prepared, own-recipe menus and team’s ability to organise and host atmospheric experiences.
+We are a combination of creativity, inspiration and uniqueness, that’s delivered through the gallery’s hand-crafted collections, the tea room’s lovingly prepared, own-recipe menus and team’s ability to organise and host atmospheric experiences.

 Team Debbie Bryan

-Specialising in British and international craftsmanship, Debbie’s original collections sit alongside exceptional work of talented designers.
+In 2009, the studio expanded, to specialise in British and international craftsmanship, Debbie’s original collections sit alongside exceptional work of talented designers.
 The gallery sells beautiful ceramics, glassware, jewellery, prints, books, clothing, lighting, homeware and Nottingham Lace.

 In house, we handcraft and create innovative textiles, detailed jewellery and unique print designs; producing collections to wear and for the home.

 Having lived and studied in Nottingham, Debbie fell head over heels for the stories of regions rich textile heritage, that started with securing student sponsorship from royal lace knit manufacturer GH Hurts & Sons est. 1912 who supported Debbie with yarn and mentoring for Textile Degree and Masters.

 On establishing her first jewellery collection in 2006, Debbie experimented with casting Nottingham made knit and lace fabrics cast within her own resin jewellery collections.